-Manila is a destination for some, a jumping-off point for others, and of course home to tens of millions.
+Manila is a destination for some, a jumping-off point for others, and of course home to many millions.

-You'll get as many takes as there are people.
-But, by and large, what is Manila known for?
+You’ll get as many takes as there are people.
+But, by and large, most will agree on a few particular things.

 Domestically, Manila is known as the political, financial, and commercial capital of the Philippines.
 To travelers, Manila is rightly known as a chaotic city that’s the gateway to exotic destinations.
 For some visitors, that means stress and hassles; for others that means excitement and pleasant surprises galore.